 Welding inverter is an alternative to conventional welding transformer.
-Modern semiconductors allows to replace the traditional mains transformer with a
+Modern semiconductors allow to replace the traditional mains transformer with a

 switching supply, which is much lighter, smaller and allows easy current control via potentiometer.
 The advantege is

 also that the output current is DC.
 Direct current is less dangerous than AC and prevents arc extinction.

 For this inverter i chose topology, which is the most common in inverters - forward inverter with two switches.
 In my article about switchning supplies it is a topology II.D.
 Input line voltage passes through the EMI filter and is smoothed with large capacity.
-Since the switch-on pulse would be intolerable, there is a softstart circuit.
-After switching ON the primary filter capacitors charging through the resistors, which are subsequently eliminated by switchning ON the relay.
-As a switches the IGBT transistors are used.
-These are controlled through a forward excitation transformer TR2 and forming circuits with BC327.
+Since the switch-on current pulse would be too high, there is a softstart circuit.
+After switching ON the primary filter capacitors are charging through the resistors, which are subsequently eliminated by switchning ON the relay.
+As power switches the IGBT transistors are used.
+They are driven through a forward gate drive transformer TR2 and shaping circuits with BC327.
 Control circuit is UC3844.
-It's similar to UC3842, but equipped with pulse-width restriction to 50%.
+It's similar to UC3842, but it has pulse-width limit to 50%.
 Working frequency is 42kHz.
-Control circuit is powered by an auxiliary source of 17V.
-Current feedback, due to high currents, is using current transformer TR3.
-Voltage accros the resistor 4R7/2W is approximately proportional to the output current.
+Control circuit is powered by an auxiliary supply of 17V.
+Current feedback, due to high currents, is using current transformer Tr3.
+Voltage accros the sensing resistor 4R7/2W is approximately proportional to the output current.
 Output current can be controlled by potentiometer P1, which determines the threshold of feedback.
-Threshold voltage of the 3rd pin of UC3844 (sensor current) is 1V.
+Threshold voltage of the pin 3 of UC3844 (current sensor) is 1V.